ret42/RE-Thing/README.md

 - ## r2 or radare2
   - [radare2](https://github.com/radareorg/radare2) - UNIX-like reverse engineering framework and command-line toolset.

+- ## ReClass
+  - [ReClass](https://github.com/ReClassNET/ReClass.NET) - More than a ReClass port to the .NET platform.

 - ## Relyze
   - [Relyze](https://www.relyze.com/) - Relyze Desktop lets you reverse engineer, decompile and diff x86, x64, ARM32 and ARM64 software.

 - ## Simply Assembly Explorer
   - [SAE](https://github.com/wickyhu/simple-assembly-explorer) - Explore assembly, and deobf + PE strong name.

+- ## UnLuac
+  - [Unluac](https://fr.osdn.net/projects/sfnet_unluac/releases/) - Unluac is a decompiler for Lua 5.1.
+It runs on Lua chunks that have been compiled with the standard Lua compiler.
+(Original version)
+  - [UnluacNET](https://github.com/Fireboyd78/UnluacNET) - A Lua 5.1 decompiler library written in C#.
+Based on the original Java version of "unluac" by tehtmi.

 - ## Vapor
   - [Devapor](https://github.com/miso-xyz/DeVapor) - Deobfuscator for Vapor.